A Complete Guide to Corrosion Monitoring

 In addition to providing an accurate record of corrosion-related changes over time, visual data collected by drone can help provide before/after documentation for maintenance to ensure that remediation efforts like adding a patch or a coat of material to a wall return it to its original condition.

-As technology improves, it’s likely that we’ll be able to create full, highly detailed 3D models of the interiors of assets.
+But Flyability's Elios 3 indoor drone is changing the game.
+Using a LiDAR sensor, the Elios 3 can create real time 3D maps of assets and confined spaces.
 These models can serve as a visual record for monitoring corrosion in an asset, just as high quality still images and videos currently do.